CONNECT FOR LIFE

 About The Program

-There will be three workshops, each spanning eight weeks, the first starting in October 2024 with two more in 2025.
-These will be a blend of support group and evidence based therapeutic photography work for those who have been bereaved, are a carer or have experienced ideation, are over 18 and reside in the PHN’s South Western Sydney region: https://swsphn.com.au/about/health-of-our-region/
+The workshops will each span eight weeks.
+These will be a blend of guided peer support and evidence based therapeutic photography work for those who have been bereaved or experienced suicidal ideation, are over 18 and reside in the PHN’s South Western Sydney region: https://swsphn.com.au/about/health-of-our-region/

-The goal of these workshops is to reduce isolation and stigma through connection, shared experiences, enhance coping skills, improved mental wellbeing, strengthening support networks and reducing risk of suicide.
+The goal of these workshops is to reduce isolation and stigma through connection, shared experiences, enhanced coping skills, improved mental wellbeing, strengthening support networks and reducing risk of suicide.
+In addition to this participants will be invited to take part in a participatory design process to address the myths and harmful narratives that circulate around suicide.

 More information on this initiative can be found here: https://www.swslhd.health.nsw.gov.au/pdfs/Mental_Health_and_Suicide_Prevention_Plan.pdf